 9 Things Georgians Could Find at Mom and Pop Shops in the 1960s

-If you grew up in the 1960s, you remember what it was like to stroll into the corner store with a couple of coins jingling in your pocket and the smell of fresh bread or pipe tobacco in the air.
+If you were a Georgia resident in the 1960s, you remember what it was like to stroll into the corner store with a couple of coins jingling in your pocket and the smell of fresh bread or pipe tobacco in the air.

 These are some of the things mom and pop shops had from the practical to the magical, all tucked into shelves that felt like home.